brycewray/eleventy-site/src/posts/2022/02/static-tweets-eleventy-hugo.md

 {% tweet "1487140202141425673" %}

-&nbsp;.&nbsp;. so you get to see the tweet—complete with my Twitter avatar and, in this case, the “attached” photo of the Cloudflare swag—**but** you’re spared all the other stuff that usually would come with it.[^3]
+.&nbsp;.&nbsp;. so you get to see the tweet—complete with my Twitter avatar and, in this case, the “attached” photo of the Cloudflare swag—**but** you’re spared all the other stuff that usually would come with it.[^3]

 This works because, in each of the methods I’ll discuss below, you’re pulling the tweet’s text and image(s) directly from a Twitter API and then putting them together as you wish.
 Of course, that means you’re also eschewing the Twitter CSS which normally would accompany a tweet’s embed, so you’ll have to apply some bespoke CSS to make things look as you want.
 Such styling concerns are beyond the scope of this post, but you can get some ideas by using your browser’s Inspector tool to see how I styled that tweet above.